Olaleye-Blessing/crowdchain/README.md

 Campaign owners can update their donors about the current status of their campaign by posting updates.

-Tokens are awarded to donors at the end of each successful campaign.
-Also, a fee of 2% is paid to the creator of the contract(me of course😅).
+~~Tokens are awarded to donors at the end of each successful campaign.
+Also, a fee of 2% is paid to the creator of the contract(me of course😅).~~

 ## Features

 - **Campaign Creation**: Users can create crowdfunding campaigns with or without milestones.
-- **Donations**: Donors can contribute to active campaigns using Ether (ETH).
+- **Donations**: Donors can contribute to active campaigns by donating any ERC20 token, including Ether.
 - **Milestones**: Campaigns can be set up with up to 4 milestones, each with its own target amount and deadline.
 - **Withdrawal**: Campaign owners can withdraw the funds once the campaign's goal is reached or a milestone is completed.
 - **Refunds**: Donors can request refunds for their contributions before the campaign's refund deadline.
-- **Token Distribution**: Successful campaigns will distribute a CrowdChain (CC) token to all donors proportional to their contributions.
+- ~~**Token Distribution**: Successful campaigns will distribute a CrowdChain (CC) token to all donors proportional to their contributions.~~

 ## Technologies Used